 Of course, all these things we have discussed above mean that you can end up in an endless loop of meetings, suggestions, discussions and checking.

 If you’re stuck, though, then you could always try to short circuit this process, by using an external option, such as an online tool, to suggest appropriate business names for you, and seeing if those names will work for your company.
 You could also consider synonyms from looking up ideas in a thesaurus, of course.

 We’ve gathered some together for your consideration below.
-With them being free, it’s worth trying, if only to add some inspiration and additional ideas into the process you’re using, and to reduce the pressure on you and your team a little.
+With them being free, they are definitely worth trying, if only to add some inspiration and additional ideas into the process you’re using, and to reduce the pressure on you and your team a little.

 What is a business name generator?

-    A business name generator is an app that takes information about your company, or the ideas you have for a name, and provides ideasfor you to either use, or be inspired by.
+A business name generator is an app that takes information about your company, or the ideas you have for a name, and provides ideas for you to either use, or to be inspired by.
 The more advanced ones will even check if it’s got a free domain name, and for which domains to reduce the time you take to make your decision.
-Some even check social media, which will save you some time!
+Some even check social media, which will save you even more time!